Effective quasimorphisms on right-angled Artin groups: Introduction

 The fundamental result upon which most of our arguments depend is the existence of \emph{equivariant Euclidean embeddings}, proved in \propref{TautEmbedding}.
 To state this result, we first note that every element $g \in G$ has a \emph{minimal subcomplex} $M_g \subseteq X$, and if $g$ is hyperbolic then this subcomplex admits a $\gen{g}$--invariant product decomposition $M_g \cong \mess_g \times \fix_g$.
 The action of $g$ on $\fix_g$ is trivial and every edge in $\mess_g$ is on a combinatorial axis for $g$.
 We call $\mess_g$ the \emph{essential minimal set} for $g$.
 Furthermore, we show that $\mess_g$ is always a finite-dimensional CAT(0) cube complex.
 However, $\mess_g$ is not always a convex subcomplex of $X$.
 We denote by $\ess_g$ its convex hull in $X$ and refer to $\ess_g$ as the \emph{essential characteristic set} for $g$.
 The subcomplex $\ess_g$ is in general much more complicated than $\mess_g$ and can have infinite dimension.
 In \secref{CharSets}, we give a complete characterization of when $\ess_g$ is finite-dimensional and when $\ess_g$ and $\mess_g$ are the same.

-\propref{TautEmbedding} states that if $g$ is hyperbolic and $\ess_g$ is finite-dimensional, then there is a $\gen{g}$--equivariant embedding of $\ess_g$ into $\R^d$, where $d = \dim \ess_g$.
+\propref{TautEmbedding} states that under suitable assumptions there is a $\gen{g}$--equivariant embedding of $\ess_g$ into $\R^d$, where $d = \dim \ess_g$.
 That is, there is an embedding of cube complexes $\ess_g \into \R^d$ such that the action of $\gen{g}$ on $\ess_g$ extends to an action on $\R^d$ (preserving its standard cubing).
 Furthermore, the embedding induces a bijection between the half-spaces of $\ess_g$ and those of $\R^d$.

 It is well known that any interval in a CAT(0) cube complex admits an embedding into $\R^d$ for some $d$.
 This result is proved using Dilworth's theorem on partially ordered sets of finite width; see \cite{BCGNW} for details.
 What is new in our result is the equivariance.
 In order to prove it, we first state and prove an equivariant version of Dilworth's theorem, \lemref{EquiDilworth}.